Tax Forgiveness and Resolution

 Not all income taxes are eligible for tax forgiveness or discharge.
 If you have tax debt that is not dischargeable, you may have to deal with it in a different manner.
 A tax forgiveness lawyer can evaluate your situation and help you understand your options.

 If you filed Chapter 7 bankruptcy, you will have an automatic stay to stop IRS collection processes during the bankruptcy.
 However, between three months and six months later, when the case has concluded, the IRS may resume collection efforts.
-Any taxes that were not discharged may be negotiated with the IRS or a payment play may be established.
+Any taxes not discharged may be negotiated with the IRS or a payment play may be established.
 A skilled bankruptcy attorney can help you with IRS tax debt that is not eligible for tax forgiveness.

-If you filed Chapter 13 bankruptcy, your nondischargeable tax debt may be managed through your payment plan.
+If you filed Chapter 13 bankruptcy, your non-dischargeable tax debt may be managed through your payment plan.
 Chapter 13 utilizes a three- to five-year payment plan to reorganize your debt.
 Any tax debt that is not eligible for tax forgiveness may also be included in that payment plan.

-Speak with our bankruptcy attorney in Dallas, Texas about the options best-suited for your situation.
+Speak with our bankruptcy attorneys in Texas about the options best-suited for your situation.
 We can work with you find a way to help you resolve tax liens, wage levies, and even to remove existing tax liens.
 We’re here to guide you through this process.
 Schedule a free consultation to discuss your debt relief options.
 We’ve helped tens of thousands of clients resolve their debt, and we’re ready to help you too.

 You can reach Allmand Law Firm, PLLC at (214) 884-4020 – give us a call today!